kuantuna/SPDPvCNN/README.md

 # **_SPDPvCNN_**

-**_This is the repository for the "Stock Price and Direction Prediction via Deep Attention-Based Convolutional Neural Networks" CS 401 Senior Project in Ozyegin University.
+**_This is the repository for the "Stock Price and Direction Prediction via Deep Attention-Based Convolutional Neural Networks" CS 401 Senior Project at Ozyegin University.
 This is where you'll find all of the essential materials, such as code, data, and articles._**

 ## **_Institution_**